-The Lymphoma Research Foundation (LRF) provides a Clinical Trials Information Service to increase awareness about investigative treatments for lymphoma being evaluated at cancer centers nationwide.
-Upon request, LRF’s Helpline staff can conduct a search for potential lymphoma clinical trials based upon medical information that has been provided.
+The Lymphoma Research Foundation (LRF) Clinical Trials Information Service provides patients with information about investigative treatments for lymphoma being evaluated at cancer centers nationwide.
+Upon request, LRF’s Helpline staff can conduct a search for potential lymphoma clinical trials based on medical information that has been provided.
 As LRF does not provide medical advice or endorse specific treatments, patients are encouraged to discuss trial summaries with their physicians.
 A physician would be able to evaluate the study criteria and determine if the clinical trial is a good fit.

 In order for the Helpline staff to conduct a clinical trial search, patients must provide the following information:

 - Types of previous treatment (if any), the dates and the response